 Soil testing is required prior to planting to calculate the optimum amount of nitrogen and phosphorus to apply to crops, saving money and reducing the risk of surplus nutrients ending up in waterways.

-As one of the key elements of Smartcane BMP, a growing number of Queensland cane farmers are seeing firsthand the benefits of soil testing and responding to soil issues based more on scientific data and less on gut instinct.
+As one of the key elements of Smartcane BMP, a growing number of Queensland cane farmers are seeing firsthand the benefits of soil testing and responding to soil issues based on scientific data.
 Soil analysis is only one management tool, but the results can greatly influence many decisions and practices which affect farm profitability and productivity.

-Faced with depleted soils, escalating fertiliser costs and increasing pressure to reduce nitrogen run off into the Great Barrier Reef, cane farmer Mario Raccanello has responded to the challenge by trialling bio-fertiliser on his 370-ha farm near Tully.
+Faced with depleted soils, escalating fertiliser costs and increasing pressure to reduce nitrogen run off into the Great Barrier Reef, cane farmer Mario Raccanello has responded to the challenge by trialling bio-fertiliser on his 370 hectare farm near Tully.

 “There have been a lot of sleepless nights trying to work out how to use bio-fertiliser simply and cost effectively.
 It is an ongoing learning process as we keep looking for ways to improve the way we’re doing things but there’s a great satisfaction in knowing we are rejuvenating our soils for the future,” Mario said.